bazelbuild/rules_pkg/examples/rich_structure/README.md

 move to `Library/Foo`.

 To emulate reality better, the source tree is organized in a way that is convenient for the developers.
-This example illustrates techniques create the desired final structure.
+This example illustrates techniques to create the desired final structure.